NNPDF/nnpdf/doc/sphinx/source/tutorials/data-implementation.rst

 dataset with the same process and/or experiment and change all the entries to correspond to your dataset.

+You should try to be as consistent as possible in the choice of labels, especially for anything that is displayed in plots and tables generated by validphys (plot title, axis labels, observable names, etc.).

 Step 3: Filter the data
 -----------------------